charles-e/new-c2lem/src/books/_BIP/The Count of Monte Cristo.md

 Suddenly a light passed over his face, a smile played round his mouth, and his lips relaxed."This will do”, said he, “and from this letter, which might have ruined me, I will make my fortune.”

 * <span meta="7.1@2025-09-08T02:48:45.446Z"></span> Danglars alone was happy and contented, he had got rid of an enemy and preserved his situation on board the Pharaon; Danglars was one of those men born with a pen behind the ear, and an inkstand in place of a heart.
 Everything with him was multiplication or subtraction, and he estimated the life of a man as less precious than a figure, when that figure could increase and that life diminish the total of the amount.

+* <span meta="13.6@2025-09-26T01:07:04.000Z"></span> 'My son, philosophy, as I understand it, is reducible to no rules

+by which it can be learned; it is the amalgamation of all the

+sciences, the golden cloud which bears the soul to heaven?